Free Things to Do in Greenville

 City and County Parks and Gardens

-Greenville County is home to numerous parks and greenspaces that are free to enjoy.
+Greenville County is home to numerous parks and green spaces that are free to enjoy.
 Kids often love visiting the Children’s Garden at Linky Stone Park, a unique garden that features interactive displays for young ones.

 Low-Cost Level-Up:

-In the warmer months, make sure to pay a visit to one of three Greenville County Waterparks.
+In the warmer months, make sure to pay a visit to one of the three Greenville County Waterparks.
 For dog-lovers, each year in the early fall, Discovery Island and Otter Creek waterparks both host Waggin’ at the Waterpark—events just for pups!

 Wagon from History Museum of Travelers Rest